SFDO-Community-Sprints/npc-best-practices/docs/stakeholder-management/stakeholder-management-prerequisites.md

 ## Households--What’s Different?

-In NPSP, every Contact record is associated with a Hhousehold account.
+In NPSP, every Contact record is associated with a household account.
 NPC provides a flexible model allowing customers to choose whether to use households.
 Organizations not needing to group contacts by household can use Person Accounts directly, bypassing the need to create a household Account record.
 Conversely, for those requiring household grouping, the Party Relationship Group Wizard simplifies this process.
 Ultimately, households are optional, and their creation should be based on specific needs.

 For NPC, households are a four record model: